TheThingsNetwork/lorawan-devices/README.md

   }
 }
 ```

-## Legal

-The API is distributed under [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-See `LICENSE` for more information.

-All product names, logos, and brands are property of their respective owners.
-All company, product and service names used in the Device Repository are for identification purposes only.
-Use of these names, logos, and brands does not imply endorsement.

 ## Run Validation on Windows 10

 If you are a Windows user the best way to run the Device Repository validation is installing any Linux OS using the Windows Subsystem for Linux (WLS), in this case we are going to explain it installing Ubuntu 20.04